CtrlK

 Conciseness

 The content is reasonably organized but includes some unnecessary explanation (e.g., explaining why TypeScript is recommended with multiple justifications, explaining what MCP is).
-Some sections like 'Understand Modern MCP Design' contain general advice Claude already knows (DRY principle, async/await for I/O).
+Some sections like 'Understand Modern MCP Design' contain general advice Claude would already know (DRY principle, async/await for I/O).
 The reference files section at the end largely duplicates links already provided inline throughout the phases.

 2 / 3